 Both wires are connected directly to the KX3 through a suitable BNC adapter.
 I prefer forked cable lugs over 4 mm ‚Banana‘-plugs.

-So far I have done about 100 QSOs with this very simple antenna (thereoff 20 with NA) and I am impressed by its performance.
+So far I have made about 100 QSOs with this simple antenna (thereoff 20 with NA) and I am impressed by its performance.